gspd-mobi/rage-ios/README.md

 Rage for iOS
 =============================
-Network abstraction layer for iOS applications.
+Pragmatic network abstraction layer for iOS applications.

 ## Warning ##
 Library is NOT production ready yet.
 Please don't use it before it gets more stable.